kmhndi/Fuel/README.md

   daily **mood & energy** check-in, and a goal-met **confetti** celebration.

 ### Personal & private
+- **Guided setup** — an animated, tap-to-answer onboarding wizard (language, sex, goal, activity, your stats, pace) that builds your calorie + macro targets for you, then lets you fine-tune them before you start.
 - **Light / dark theme** + a choice of **accent color** (the home-screen app icon switches to match).
 - **Backup / restore** your data as a file; share a daily **summary card**.